mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/licensing/index.md

 You can evaluate Kommander running two clusters, the Kommander host cluster and one additional cluster, for free.
 If you want to add more clusters, you need a valid license.

-To obtain a valid Kommander license, contact your sales representative at <sales@d2iq.com>.
-After purchase, download the license file from the [support website][support-downloads] using your [login credentials][support-creds] to a place accessible by Kommander.
+To obtain a valid Kommander license:

+-   Contact your sales representative at <sales@d2iq.com>.
+After purchase download the license file from the [support website][support-downloads] using your login credentials to a place accessible by Kommander.

+-   Purchase a license via the AWS Marketplace.
+In this case, the license information (ARN) is accessible in the AWS License Manager console after purchase.

 ## Enter a Valid License Key

-After you have downloaded the license, an administrator must add it to Kommander.
+After you download the license, an administrator must add it to Kommander.

 In the Kommander UI, do the following:

 1. Select **Global** in the workspace header drop-down.

-1. In the side menu, select **Administration** > **Licensing**.
+1. In the sidebar menu, select **Administration** > **Licensing**.

-1. Select **+ Add License**.
+1. Select **+ Add License** to enter the Add License form.

+1. On the Add License form page, select D2iQ or AWS Marketplace depending on where you acquired your license.

-1. Paste your license content in the textbox and select **Add**.
+1. Paste your license content in the textbox and select **Save**.

-If there is an error submitting the license, you can add the license directly through `kubectl`.
+If there is an error submitting a license acquired directly from D2iQ, you can add the license directly through `kubectl`.

-## Entering a valid license via kubectl
+## Enter a license via kubectl

-You can add a license directly using `kubectl`.
+You can add a license acquired from D2iQ directly using `kubectl`.

 1. Create a secret, replacing `MY_LICENSE` in the below command with your D2iQ-provided Kommander license: